-After successfully setting up your VPN connection (whether PPTP, L2TP, OpenVPN, SSTP or IKEv2) on your Windows, test run it by going to XMyIP or other check IP site.
+After successfully setting up your VPN connection (whether PPTP, L2TP, OpenVPN, WireGuard, SSTP or IKEv2) on your Windows, test run it by going to XMyIP or another check IP site.
 You see your current IP address, and while using a VPN, they should be different from your IP address.
 If they’re not, that means the VPN is not yet working.
 Additionally, you may test your VPN for DNS leaks, IP leaks, or unexpected disconnects behavior.

 Common VPN connection errors on Windows

-When connecting to VPN on Windows, various errors may occur.
+When connecting to a VPN on Windows, various errors may occur.
 Most of the time, the errors are caused by incorrect connections settings (server address, username, password, protocol).

 Here are some of the most common VPN errors and how to fix them: